ManhattanLife Medicare Supplement Plan Reviews in 2025

 Pros

-- Long-standing stability and reliability: Founded in 1850, ManhattanLife has exhibited remarkable longevity in the insurance market, providing stability for long-term coverage needs.
+Long-standing stability and reliability: Established in 1850, ManhattanLife has exhibited remarkable longevity in the insurance market, and it consistently obtains top ratings from AM Best.1

-- No provider network restrictions: ManhattanLife Medicare supplement beneficiaries can visit any health care provider that accepts Medicare, with no referrals needed for specialists.
+No provider network restrictions: Beneficiaries can visit any health care provider that accepts Medicare, with no referrals needed for specialists.

-- Relaxed underwriting standards: ManhattanLife is known for less stringent underwriting requirements, which could potentially make coverage more accessible to those with health conditions outside of the Medigap Open Enrollment Period.
+Relaxed underwriting standards: Less stringent underwriting requirements could potentially make coverage more accessible to those with chronic conditions.

 Cons